 If you want affordable prescription drugs, you could sign up for a Medicare Advantage plan which usually includes prescription drug coverage.

 You can also sign up for Reno, Nevada, Medicare Part D if you choose to stay enrolled in Original Medicare.
 And if you’re still struggling to afford your medicine, you can look into Medicare Extra Help in your state.

 Affordability is in the eye of the beholder.
 Are you looking for the lowest monthly premium?
 Aetna would obviously be the most affordable in that case.
 But they still have a very high $480 annual deductible you must meet before you get discounts.

-If you can’t afford to meet a high annual deductible and need discounts now, UnitedHealthcare might be more affordable for you.
+UnitedHealthcare might be more affordable if you can’t afford a high annual deductible and need discounts now.
 Yes, it’s almost $30 per month.
 But for some retirees, it’s worth it.

 The other plans could cost you anywhere from $624 to $672 per year in just your deductible and monthly premium.
 Whether those plans are more affordable could depend on variables such as customer service or the variety of drugs available on the formulary.